lintmycode/hero-chameleon/readme.md

 import Chameleon from "./node_modules/hero-chameleon/hero-chameleon.js"
 ```

-Create a Chameleon instance for `.hero` section, using `.hero img` to extract the color palette from.
+Create a Chameleon instance for `.hero` section.
 ```
+// this will look for a background image on .hero const chameleon = new Chameleon( document.querySelector(".hero")
+)

-const chameleon = new Chameleon( document.querySelector(".hero"),
+// this will take an image parameter const chameleon = new Chameleon( document.querySelector(".hero"), document.querySelector(".hero img"),
-  document.querySelector(".hero img"),